 New regulations are awaited on a proposed cap on severance payments which would limit any severance payment (including the capitalised cost of early pension release) to £95,000.
-The details, when known, will be the subject of a separate report to Employment Committee but are anticipated to come into force for 2017/18.
+The details, when known, will be the subject of a separate report to Employment Committee but so far, no implementation date has been announced.